TakashiSeven/s2python_merge/README.md

 2. WinMerge installed (https://winmerge.org/) (installed in users local appdata folder but can be installed anywhere)
 3. Repak CLI tool installed GitHub link: https://github.com/trumank/repak/releases/download/v0.2.2/repak_cli-x86_64-pc-windows-msvc.msi

+# Usage

+1. Simply drag and drop your .pak files onto "1 drag & drop pak files onto this bat file.bat"
+2. The tool will automatically start processing the pak files

+## Notes

+1. Merged pak file is saved as "ZZZZZZZ_Merged.pak" in your mods folder
+2. Original pak files are automatically backed up with .pakbackup extension
+3. The tool creates temporary directories during the merge process
+4. A validation report is generated after merging

+# Winmerge Tips and Tricks for Merging Files
+1. When you open the cfg files to compare, differences are automatically highlighted

+2. Use Alt + Up/Down arrow keys on your keyboard to jump to each difference

+3. For each difference:
+    Alt + Left arrow key copies changes from left file to the right file and
+    Alt + Right arrow key copies changes from right file to the left file make sure you copy all changes you want saved to the same cfg file each time

+4. Use Ctrl + D to focus only on differences when files are large

+**Pro Tip:** If you're comparing large files, start with Ctrl + D to show only differences, then use Alt + Up/Down to navigate through changes more quickly.

 ## Installation / Configuration
 (needed only if mods folder not found in common default locations)
     Download and extract the tool to a convenient location